dotnet/machinelearning-samples/samples/csharp/getting-started/Regression_BikeSharingDemand/README.md

 The ML Task is Regression, however, this example trains multiple models each one based on a different learner/algorithm and finally evaluates the accuracy of each approach, so you can choose the trained model with better accuracy.
 The following list are the trainers/algorithms used and compared:

+- Fast Tree
 - SDCA (Stochastic Dual Coordinate Ascent) Regressor
 - Poisson Regressor